 Now on exhibit at the Public Library of Cincinnati and Hamilton County are a collection of stereoview photographs that were treated and rehoused in the Preservation Lab this past winter.

-As an emerging conservator, sometimes I find it difficult to describe to others what I do.
-When many people hear the word conservation, they immediately think of people protecting wildlife.
+As an emerging conservator, sometimes it’s difficult to quickly describe the daily work I perform.
+When many people hear the word conservation, they immediately think of protecting wildlife.

 The Public Library of Cincinnati and Hamilton County has a wonderful collection of materials about the use of the Ohio and Mississippi rivers known as the Inland Rivers Collection.
 Recently a group of photographs with accompanying film negatives from this collection came to the Lab.